 It’s also good to keep in mind that company size doesn’t matter for hackers.
 Anyone can find themselves under attack and smaller companies are often preferred since they are deemed to invest less in cybersecurity.

 - Companies need to make sure that cybersecurity is top of mind.
-This can be the last thing to prioritise during a crisis, but ensure that access to your infrastructure, security practices and processes have not been compromised due to changes in your operations.
+This can be the last thing to prioritize during a crisis, but ensure that access to your infrastructure, security practices and processes have not been compromised due to changes in your operations.

 - Understanding trends and risks are key.
 Having a clear picture of vulnerabilities that may influence your business will help you deal with potential threats.
 These are some of the most common risks: hacking, phishing, malware, identity theft and keylogging.
 Are your people well aware of those risks and do they know what to do?
 And more importantly, do they know what not to do, or is it only your IT department that understands the threats?
 Make sure to educate your employees.
 It’s critical that everyone understands basic cybersecurity principles and is on the lookout for suspicious activity and follows the security policies and procedures you have in place.